deepilla/petitions/README.md

 # Petitions

-Petitions is a viewer for UK Government Petitions data.
+Petitions is a viewer for UK Parliament petition data.

-The [UK Government Petitions](https://petition.parliament.uk/) website is like change.org for political issues affecting the UK.
+The UK's [Parliamentary Petitions](https://petition.parliament.uk/) website is like change.org for political issues affecting the UK.
 This app shows petition signatures broken out by country and by parliamentary constituency.
 Try it out [here](http://petitions.deepilla.com).

 ## Install/Build